MaikuB/incrementally_loading_listview/README.md

 });
 ```

-The widget allows passing in the same ones you would to the `ListView.builder` constructor but `itemCount` is required so that when an item scrolls into view, it can see if it should attempt to load more items.
+The widget allows passing in the same parameters you would to the `ListView.builder` constructor but `itemCount` is required so that when an item scrolls into view, it can see if it should attempt to load more items.
 The other parameters that can be specified are

 - `hasMore`: a boolean that indicates if there are more items that can be loaded
 - `loadMore`: a reference to an asynchronous function that loads more items